MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 	However, if a **Downloads** window doesn't appear at the top of the screen, select the ellipsis icon (three dots) that appears to the right of the **Profile 1** icon (the image of a person inside a circle).
 In the drop-down menu that appears, select **Downloads**.
 If a **Downloads** window appears at the top of the screen and it includes the **AzureADConnect.msi** file, then select the **Open file** link that appears below it.
 However, if **AzureADConnect.msi**  does not appear in the **Downloads** window, then on the **Microsoft Download Center** page, select the **click here to download manually** hyperlink and then repeat this step to open the **AzureADConnect.msi** file.

 12. Opening the **AzureADConnect.msi** file initiates the installation of the Microsoft Azure Active Directory Connect Tool by starting the **Microsoft Azure Active Directory Connect** wizard.
-The first page of the wizard may appear and then suddently disappear, or it may not appear at all.
+The first page of the wizard may appear and then suddenly disappear, or it may not appear at all.
 If either situation occurs, then select the wizard icon on the taskbar.

 13. On the **Welcome to Azure AD Connect** window in the setup wizard, select the **I agree to the license terms and privacy notice** check box and then select **Continue**.